Best Weight Distribution Hitches for 2019

 Most trailer hitches need to be greased where the hitch ball meets the trailer coupler.

-There is movement at this 'joint' whenever the tow vehicle and trailer are in a turn, or whenever there is an uneven road surface.
-If you do not use a quality grease at this connection, you will have metal on metal contact and subsequent wear.
+There is movement at this 'joint' whenever the tow vehicle and trailer are turning or whenever there is an uneven road surface.

-The two traditional style weight distribution hitches reviewed above require this type of lubrication.
 The Andersen weight distribution hitch does not, which is another advantage it has over the others (no greasy hitch ball to collect dirt and get grease on you and your clothes).

 Trailer Hitch Stabilizer / Anti-Rattle Device